chrisbristow/Uhoh/README.md

 All of these times can be configured in the server.properties file.

+A graph showing the number of Red, Amber and Green alarms over the last twelve hours is shown at the top of the UI page.
+This gives a simple overview of recent fault history.

-Note that the Browser UI requires the Mootools Javascript library and a Font which are both downloaded from Google, so UI users will need Internet access.
+Note that the Browser UI requires the Mootools Javascript library, Google Fonts and the Google Visualization framework, so UI users will need Internet access.

 Let’s Present an Example Usage Scenario for Uhoh.